 With a team in place to effectively manage customer service demand, companies are left with a new dilemma: How to keep staff motivated throughout the holiday season.

-To build brand buy-in, James recommends that companies explain their business objectives, along with how much leeway their agents have with the script.
+To build brand buy-in, companies should explain their business objectives, along with how much leeway their agents have with the script.
 Next, conduct regular team huddles so agents have an opportunity to ask questions, propose suggestions or air grievances.
-James points out that Ritz-Carlton Hotels hold 15-minute morning meetings where employees talk about their recent positive guest experiences.
+For example, Ritz-Carlton Hotels hold 15-minute morning meetings where employees talk about their recent positive guest experiences.
 These kinds of rituals make workers feel as though they’re part of the team.
-“You have to give people a reason to care, and that shouldn’t just be the paycheck,” James says.

 Many companies may also choose to re-deploy customer service team members to other functions, and for outsourcers like TELUS International, to other accounts.
 Even if seasonal workers only stick around on a temporary basis, they can have a lasting effect on your customers’ perception of your business and brand.